DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 Beginning in the fall of 2020, variants of concern (VOCs) have been increasing in frequency in New Mexico.

 In early 2021, the Alpha variant (B.1.1.7, blue) began rising in frequency in New Mexico and across the USA.
-Alpha was the dominant variant in New Mexico until the Delta variant (B.1.617.2, green) began spreading in New Mexico in the spring of 2021.
-The Delta variant has increased transmissibility compared to Alpha and other variants, which allowed the Delta strain to quickly outcompete other strains.
+Alpha was the dominant variant in New Mexico until the Delta variant (B.1.617.2, green) began spreading in the spring of 2021.
+The Delta variant is more transmissible than Alpha and other variants, which allowed the Delta strain to quickly outcompete other strains.
 Currently, almost all SARS-CoV-2 infections in New Mexico are caused by the Delta variant.

 ```auspiceMainDisplayMarkdown